eazeldon/travel-part-3/README.md

 ### acknowledgement

-I use google map API and some and bootstrap templates
+I use google map API and some bootstrap templates